This post may contain affiliate links. Please read our disclosure policy.

 • 1 teaspoon kosher sea salt

-• 1/4 tsp ground pepper
+• 1/4 teaspoon ground pepper

-• 1 Tablespoon Italian blend herbs
+• 1 Tablespoon Italian seasoning, or Italian herb blend

 • 2 Tablespoons vegetarian Worcestershire sauce

-• 1 1/3 cup panko
+• 1 1/3 cup panko breadcrumbs, regular or gluten-free also fine

 • 2 large eggs, whisked

-• 14.5 oz marinara sauce, one jar
+• 14.5 ounces marinara sauce, one jar

 • Freshly chopped basil, to garnish

-• OPTIONAL: Ground parmesan, to serve with
+• Ground parmesan, to serve with

 Instructions

-• Immediately add in the sliced mushrooms, cook stirring occasionally until slightly golden brown about 5-7 minutes.
+• Immediately add in the sliced mushrooms, cook, stirring occasionally until slightly golden brown, about 5-7 minutes.

-• Once done remove from the heat and let it cool at room temperature.
+• Once done, remove from the heat and let it cool at room temperature.

 • Add in the whisked eggs; using your clean hands or a wooden spoon, mix until all the ingredients are well combined.